cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 { "tag" : "<i>tagname</i>", "value" : <i>JsonValue</i> }
 </pre>

 Each line is a tagged data value, where *tagname* is the name of the tag, and *JsonValue* is a single [JSON](http://www.json.org/) value.
 Note that the encoding of *JsonValue* must not contain any newline characters.
 In general, it is guaranteed that each line of the file encodes a single JSON object with two fields, `tag` and `value`.
+Note that the line may or may not contain horizontal whitespace between the JSON tokens.

 Each file specifies that lines with specified tags will occur in a specified order.
 Each type of line is specified with a number of occurrences: